 Solo Traveler offers tips, resources, and destination guides for solo travelers.

-Women Traveling Together is for solo female travelers who prefer to be with a group of like-minded women.
+Women Traveling Together is for women travelers, most of them age 50+ and unaccompanied, who prefer to be with a group of like-minded women.
 The company offers tours, retreats, and other getaways, complete with roommate matching.